Homological Mirror Symmetry for Hypertoric Varieties I: The representation theory of hypertoric enveloping algebras

-If we instead did the same computation in the bounded derived category of all finitely generated modules, then we would know the result is $e_\Bx H_\la^! e_\By$ by Koszul duality.
+If we instead did the same computation in the bounded derived category of all finitely generated modules, then we would know the result is $e_\Bx \gradedHalg_\la^! e_\By$ by Koszul duality.
+The formality of the $\Ext$-algebra follows from the consistency of $A_\infty$-operations with the internal grading, so this is a quasi-isomorphism of dg-algebras.
 Thus, we need to know that the inclusion of the category on which $\ps_i$ acts nilpotently induces a fully-faithful functor on derived categories.

 For this, it's enough to show that every pair of objects $A,B$ has an object $C$ (all in the subcategory) and a surjective morphism $\psi\colon C\to A$ such that the induced map $\Ext^n(A,B)\to \Ext^n(C,B)$ is trivial for all $n$.
-We can accomplish this with $C$ a sum of quotients of $H^\la 1_\Bz$'s by the ideal generated by $\ps_i^N$ for $N\gg 0$; this is clear for degree reasons if $A$ and $B$ are gradeable, and since gradeable objects DG-generate, this is enough. \end{proof} This gives us a combinatorial realization of the $\Ext$-algebra of the simple modules in this category.
+We can accomplish this with $C$ a sum of quotients of $\gradedHalg^\la 1_\Bz$'s by the ideal generated by $\ps_i^N$ for $N\gg 0$; this is clear for degree reasons if $A$ and $B$ are gradeable, and since gradeable objects dg-generate, this is enough. \end{proof} This gives us a combinatorial realization of the $\Ext$-algebra of the simple modules in this category.
 We can restate it in terms of Stanley-Reisner rings as follows.

 For every $\Bx,\By$, we have a polytope $\bar{\chamber}^{\R}_{\Bx}\cap \bar{\chamber}^{\R}_{\By}$, which has an associated Stanley-Reisner ring $SR(\Bx,\By)_\K$.
 The latter is the quotient of $\K[\pt_1,\dots, \pt_n]$ by the relation that $\pt_{i_1}\cdots \pt_{i_k}=0$ if the intersection of $\bar{\chamber}^{\R}_{\Bx}\cap \bar{\chamber}^{\R}_{\By}$ with the hyperplanes defined by $a_{i_j}=pn$ for $n\in \Z$ is empty.
 Let $\overline{SR}(\Bx,\By)_\K$ be its quotient modulo the system of parameters defined by the image of $\ft_{\K}^\perp$.